 If you do not do this, you will get an exception when attempting to load the visualizer in a debugging session.
 You would get this exception for any visualizer and not just Mole.
 This is because the ASPNET account has very few permissions on your computer.
 Adding these permissions prevents this exception.

-Mole is installed from the Visual Studio Gallery.
+Mole for VS 2015 is installed from the Visual Studio Gallery.

 To make a donation click here.